zezking/Fronend_challenge_Single_Price_Component/README.md

 # Frontend Mentor - Single Price Grid Component

-## This is a Frontendmentro Challenge.
+## This is a Frontendmentor Challenge.

 ## Result